Meet An Adoptable Dog

 Estimated Birthdate: 2/2/2013

-Special Needs?
-Yes - Diabetes Insipidus.
-What does that mean: Buckles drinks water - all day - and urinates frequently as a result.
+Buckles' owners surrendered her to a local shelter.
+She is a beautiful dog with a wonderful personality, but Buckles is special.
+Buckles has a disease called Diabetes Insipidus.
+What does that mean?
+Buckles drinks water - all day - and urinates frequently as a result.
 This is a rare form of diabetes that is caused by a deficiency of the pituitary hormone (vasopressin) which regulates kidney function.
 This disorder is very uncommon and is not curable.
 To put it simply - her kidneys can accept water but can't process it correctly, so water passes through her body very quickly.
 Thus, she urinates frequently and must have 24/7 access to water.

 Buckles does have a "house training" issue only because of her condition.
 For someone who is retired and is home all the time, her house training isn't much of a problem.
 She must be taken outside every two hours, and her house training is basically controlled.
 She would love a house with a doggie door.
 She goes to the door in her foster home if she needs to go out.
 She wears diapers if her foster mom is going out more than 2 hours.
 Buckles cannot be deprived of water as it can be fatal to her.